coder/docs/guides/moving-to-oss.md

 ---
-title: "Moving to Coder v2 Beta"
+title: "Moving to Coder OSS Beta"
-description: What you need to know about Coder v2
+description: What you need to know about Coder OSS
 ---

 Coder v2 (also referred to as [Coder OSS](https://github.com/coder/coder))